awsaavedra/awsaavedra.github.io/content/documentation.md

 6. Meditations by Marcus Aurelius

 ## 6. Social and Cultural Life
+The world around you may be puzzling, seek to understand it.
 1. The Elephant in the Brain: Hidden Motives in Everyday Life by Robin D. Hanson
 2. How to Win Friends and Influence People by Dale Carnegie
 3. [Parkinson’s Law of Triviality](https://en.wikipedia.org/wiki/Law_of_triviality) and look under other trivial issues